amooma/www.amooma.de/_posts/2014-11-07-paperclip-with-fingerprints.markdown

 email: stefan.wintermeyer@amooma.de
 homepage: http://www.wintermeyer.de
 abstract: How to configure a paperclip's has_attached_file to use filenames with a proper MD5 sum fingerprint.
+excerpt: "Blog-Post: How to configure a paperclip's has_attached_file to use filenames with a proper MD5 sum fingerprint."
 custom_css:
   - blog
   - syntax